 Not only are you tasked with keeping up with a mortgage and car payments, but you must also be on top of your multiple streams of consumer debt.
 Despite your best efforts, you can easily find yourself overwhelmed and facing foreclosure.
 To your benefit, the quality bankruptcy attorneys at E. Orum Young Law Offices can stop foreclosure and help you regain your financial freedom.

-Top Causes of Foreclosure
+What are the Top Causes of Foreclosure?

 The possibility of foreclosure can come about as a result of many varying circumstances, but there are some that are more common than others.
 The top causes of bankruptcy in Louisiana include:

 - Credit Card Debt: When credit card debt gets out of hand, consumers must make the tough decision of whether to pay their credit card debt payment or mortgage.
 Oftentimes, the threat of potentially defaulting and having wages garnished outweighs the possibility of foreclosure.

 - Divorce: When bills are usually handled by two individuals and a divorce occurs, one person is now responsible for affording the same bills alongside personal debts.
 This can easily lead to a situation where an individual is inundated with debt.